-I saw an article in the New York Times about the official Financial Crisis Inquiry Commission which left me realizing how far we have to go before we have our key organizations run with a sense of responsibility and integrity.
+I saw an article in the New York Times about the official Financial Crisis Inquiry Commission which left me realising how far we have to go before we have our key organisations run with a sense of responsibility and integrity.

 Called "Banks without a Clue" the article quotes some very senior bankers making statements in the commission which, if I heard in a training workshop coming from mid-level supervisors I would conclude they had reached the ceiling of their capability.